Atkrista/posts-lister-plugin/readme.md

 # Usage

-Include the shortcode [posts_lister] anywhere within your post to include a post list.
+Include the shortcode [posts_lister] anywhere within your post to include a post list/grid.
-Include the shortcode [posts_grid] anywhere within your post to include a post grid.

 ---

 ## Default and Supported Parameters

+layout = grid, [any string(for ListView), ]
 num_of_posts = 5, [integer, ]
 order_by = date, [date, ID, title, author, name, ]
 order = DESC,[ DESC, ASC, ]